funkatron/mpv-img-tricks/README.md

 **⚠️ PRE-ALPHA SOFTWARE** - This is experimental software in early development.
 Use at your own risk!

-Flexible image slideshow and effects system with scaling control and extreme visual experiments.
+Image slideshow and effects system with scaling control and visual effects.

 ## Quick Start